-A general tip to lifting weight is to not bend forward while picking a an object which may be heavy or light.
+A general tip to lifting weight is to not bend forward while picking an object which may be heavy or light.
 Rather going down gently, and bearing the weight on the legs while you lift them is the recommended way.

-- Watch Out for Asthma, Wheezing or Sneezing – If you are asthmatic you need to watch out for your wheezing.
+If you are asthmatic you need to watch out for your wheezing.
 If you are also allergic to dust, you need to be extra cautious as sneezing too can exert pressure on your abdominal walls which can aggravate your Hernia.

 More one becomes obese, more is the pressure to the abdominal wall.
 Hence moderately exercise to keep your weight under control.
 Since weight lifting has to be avoided, you can indulge in such exercises like swimming and some form of aerobic exercises.
 The excess fat in the abdominal cavity acts as a screwdriver on the hernia wall and only weakens it more.
 It has to be borne in mind that this fat also hinders suturing and laying the mesh during hernia surgery.